niclan/SimpleBreak/README.md

-    The files made from DVDs are in the order of 1-1.7GB for a feature film and are easily played on the family TV over DLNA, or on the hand helds (try MediaHouse and MX Player on Android) and does not take quite forever to copy around.
+    The files made from DVDs are in the order of 1-1.7GB for a feature film and are easily played on the family TV over DLNA, or on the hand helds (try MediaHouse+MX Player or VLC on Android) and does not take quite forever to copy around.

 The program has no options (only user interactions), but you can set